xarantolus/Collect/API_doc.md

 There should be a file called `content.json` at the path `Collect/Collect/public/s/content.json` and a directory for each entry.

 #### Common Problem
 It seems like sometimes Windows Explorer can't open these files.
-This is due to illegal characters in filenames.
+This is due to the big file size.
+If you zip file is bigger than 4GB, some zip implementations won't be able to decode it.

-If you get an error that the file is corrupt, try using other programs to open zip files, e.g. [7zip](https://www.7-zip.org/) or [WinRAR](https://www.rarlab.com/).
+You'll get an error that the file is corrupt.
+You can use other programs to open these zip files, e.g. [7zip](https://www.7-zip.org/) or [WinRAR](https://www.rarlab.com/).

 ---